google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 ![Dark](snazzy-black.png)

-You can find out more about all the options in Google Map API here: https://developers.google.com/maps/documentation/javascript/reference#MapTypeStyle
+You can find out more about all the options in Google Maps API here: https://developers.google.com/maps/documentation/javascript/reference#MapTypeStyle